Anthony Burgess

 Anthony Burgess (John Burgess Wilson) was born on February 25th, 1917.
 Anthony passed away November 22nd, 1993 at 76 years old.
 Anthony Burgess was born in Harpurhey, Manchester, England.

-Anthony Burgess (John Burgess Wilson) is probably best known for his Standalone Novels.
-There are currently 29 novels available.
-The first standalone was released in 1956 with the novel The Wanting Seed.
-The most recently released novel was Byrne which was released in 1995.
+Anthony Burgess had written 29 standalone novels, starting with The Wanting Seed in 1956.
+The most recently released novel was Byrne, which was released in 1995.

-Anthony Burgess also wrote the Non-Fiction series which has 19 books including Language Made Plain and Here Comes Everybody.
+Anthony Burgess also wrote 19 Non-Fiction Books, including Language Made Plain and Here Comes Everybody.

 Anthony Burgess: Awards & Accolades